 What Will Peru Look Like When I Arrive?

 Thing’s here will look much the same as before as far as the actual buildings go.
 There hasn’t been any riots, no burned out buildings or smashed windows or cars.
 Peruvians have done a great job tolerating the extended shutdown.
+However with the extended shut down, people that were poor before are even more desperate.
+And according to the news crime is on the rise.

 A few examples would be where I buy my gas.
 The store now only allows 5 people to be in the store at any given time.
 Normally there are 5 people in line and another 5-7 shoppers.
 Local buses, taxi’s and restaurants are being reduced to 50% capacity.
 While inter-provincial buses are allowed to run at full capacity following the governments guidelines.